JohnDepon/apcupsd2mqtt/README.md

 This is a fork of https://github.com/cyberjunky/node-apcupsd - modified to follow [mqtt-smarthome architectural proposal](https://mqtt-smarthome/mqtt-smarthome).

+## Fork updates
+Added option to pass specific `apcupsd.conf` config to `apcupsd2mqtt`.
+Example `apcupsd2mqtt -a /etc/apcupsd.conf`

+This change allows to run multiple instances of apcupsd2mqtt accessing multiple running instances of apcupsd in order to monitor multiple UPS devices.

 ## Install

 `$ sudo npm install -g apcupsd2mqtt`